Updated April, 2024

 Before getting into the details, we want to note that the Argentine peso fluctuates drastically, so prices and exchange rates may differ on any given day.
 It is best to check bus and park prices as close to your trip as possible to prepare.
 Check the park website for updated prices.

 No matter how you decide to visit the glacier, you will have to stop at the park entrance station to pay the national park entrance fee or present your pre-purchased park ticket.
 This fee is not covered in bus tickets or tour prices.
-If you buy your ticket upon arrival at the park, cash is the only form of payment accepted and it must be in pesos.
+You can buy your ticket upon arrival.
+More recently, visitors can pay with card instead of only cash.
+We’ve read of various visitors encountering card system issues upon arrival, so we’d recommend having the cash in case.
 Now, visitors also have the option to purchase tickets online in advance.
-The park entrance fee is 12000 ARS per foreign adult as of early 2024.
+The park entrance fee is 45000 ARS per foreign adult as of November 2024.

 Bus tickets cost about $30 USD per person for a round-trip ticket.
 Tours generally cost $100+, depending on the length of your trek and what is included in the tour you select.
 While this was one of the more expensive activities we did in Argentina, we certainly think it was worth it!